-WEL - TSXV exploration properties.
-The Company has not yet determined whether its mineral properties contain mineral reserves that are economically recoverable, and accordingly, the success of any further exploration or development prospects cannot be assured.
-Because the Company is not yet a producer, the primary source of future funds is through the sale of additional equity capital and optioning of resource properties.
-There is no assurance that the Company will be successful in raising sufficient capital to meet its obligations.
-If it is not successful in raising sufficient capital, it may have to curtail or otherwise limit operations.
-These material uncertainties cast significant doubt upon the Company's ability to continue as a going concern.
-RELATED PARTY TRANSACTIONS Key management compensation expense for the six months ended June 30, 2015 was \$nil, compared to \$102,863 for the same period in 2014.
-The decrease in management compensation is a result of voluntary reductions in salaries during the period.
-OUTSTANDING SHARE DATA The number of common shares outstanding, as at June 30, 2015, December 31, 2014 and the date of this MD&A was 7,732,575.
-EXPLORATION ACTIVITIES Exploration programs are carried out under the supervision of Stephen L Masson, M. Sc., P. Geo., who reviewed and verified the technical content of this MD&A and qualifies under the definition of a "Qualified Person" as set out in the National Instrument 43-101.
-In New Brunswick, under the Wildcat - Doe Run Canadian Exploration Alliance, Wildcat manages exploration for base metals on the Island Lake property in the historic Bathurst mining area.
+WEL-TSXV In New Brunswick, under the Wildcat - Doe Run Canadian Exploration Alliance, we are managing exploration for base metals on the Island Lake property in the historic Bathurst mining area.
 In Ontario, the McVicar gold property hosts at least three styles of gold mineralization including quartz veining, quartz stockwork with associated disseminated sulphides, and shear hosted.
-In the Flin Flon Snow Lake greenstone belt of Manitoba, Company geologists are attracted to the Reed Lake property for its potential to host copper, zinc, nickel, platinum, and palladium mineralization.
-In the Rice Lake greenstone belt of Manitoba, the Company is evaluating the Siderock property for gold and copper-zinc potential.
-New Brunswick Properties Bathurst Mining Area Activities in New Brunswick are conducted under the Wildcat - Doe Run Canadian Exploration Alliance, which was formed in December, 2012.
-During 2014 the two-year Alliance agreement was extended for a further year to December 2015.
+In Manitoba, our projects are located in the Flin Flon - Snow Lake greenstone belt, and the Rice Lake greenstone belt.
+In the Flin Flon Snow Lake greenstone belt, our geologists are attracted to the Reed Lake property for its potential to host copper, zinc, nickel, platinum, and palladium mineralization.
+In the Rice Lake greenstone belt, we are evaluating the Siderock property for gold and copper-zinc potential and we retain a royalty and other interests in three properties sold to San Gold Corporation in July, 2013.
+New Brunswick Properties Bathurst Mining Area Our activities in New Brunswick are conducted under the Wildcat - Doe Run Canadian Exploration Alliance, which was formed in December, 2012.
+During 2014 the two year Alliance agreement was extended for a further year to December 2015.
 The Alliance explores for base metals in Canada and its current focus is on projects in Atlantic Canada.
-Alliance properties are owned by Wildcat's partner, Doe Run Canadian Exploration ULC, subject to the Company's right to acquire up to 30% interest in Alliance properties of Wildcat's choosing, at agreed stages of work on the particular properties.
-As Manager of the Alliance, Wildcat designs and proposes exploration work on the properties.
-Approved programs are funded by the Company's partner and are generally conducted by Wildcat.
-Island Lake Property Property Description

-WEL - TSXV The Island Lake property is comprised of unpatented mining claims located approximately 55 km northwest of Miramichi.
+Alliance properties are owned by our partner, Doe Run Canadian Exploration ULC, subject to our right to acquire up to 30% interest in Alliance properties of our choosing, at agreed stages of work on the particular properties.
+As Manager of the Alliance, we design and propose exploration work on the properties.
+Approved programs are funded by our partner and conducted by us.
+Island Lake Property Property Description The Island Lake property is comprised of unpatented mining claims located approximately 55 km northwest of Miramichi.
 It is approximately 10 km east of the past producing Heath Steele Mines, which produced approximately 19.6 million tonnes grading 4.75% Zn, 1.75% Pb, 0.98% Cu, and 65 g/t Ag from the B Zone.
 The Island Lake property is primarily underlain by felsic volcanic rocks intruded by gabbro at or near the contact of the Flat Landing Brook and Nepisiguit Falls Formations.
 Most major deposits in the Bathurst Mining Camp occur within the Nepisiguit Falls Formation.
-Activities in 2015 During 2015 the Company carried out limited logistical activities relating to the property.
+Activities in 2015 During 2015 we carried out limited logistical activities relating to the property.